-Having migraines during the holidays may mean you have to be on your guard a bit or at least be a little aware of your surroundings.
+Having migraine during the holidays may mean you have to be on your guard a bit or at least be a little aware of your surroundings.
 Watch out for that innocent candle or potpourri.
 What was set out to be welcoming may send the migraine sufferer over the edge.
 If it is your home, you obviously have control over this trigger.
 On the contrary, if you are going to someone else’s home or another place you may be at their mercy.

 However, sometimes it just takes communication.
 You might mention your sensitivity and what particularly sets you off.
 I actually love some candles and scents.
 However, some strong odors or perfumes have sent me into a severe migraine.
 I am now even more proactive and I have had to remind myself it is less about being demanding and more about surviving and staying with my family.
-With honesty and appreciation others should meet you with grace and understanding.
+With honesty and appreciation, others should meet you with grace and understanding.

-Migraines During the Holidays: Schedule Interruption
+Migraine During the Holidays: Schedule Interruption

-On the actual holidays meals can often be at different times.
+On the actual holidays, meals can often be at different times.
 We sometimes keep ours around the same time as we have small children.
 However, if that first meal is delayed I know I need to have something small to eat earlier so I don’t start the day with a migraine.
 These are the hidden things we must think about.

 Sometimes the reality isn’t if a migraine will happen, but instead what to do when it happens.
 My hope for you is that the if is still where you live.
 Either way, being prepared is the best way to prevent and survive.
 Be sure to stay hydrated and not skip meals as discussed above.
 Keep all meds on hand and accessible at all times.
 If you are traveling, keep your meds with you.
 I keep mine in my purse instead of putting them in my suitcase.
 This supply actually is a bit like a walking pharmacy so I also have a small bag I use in the front seat of the car or as a carry-on if we fly.
 The bottom line is I ensure my meds are with me at all times.

 In addition to meds, keep those other items with you that bring you relief.
 I always keep my migraine stick and creme with me.
-They ward off odors, muscle tension, and help reduce some pain.
-Read more about them in my post Migrastil Migraine Stick: Review and More.
+They ward off odors, and muscle tension, and help reduce some pain.
+Read more about them in my post-Migrastil Migraine Stick: Review and More.
 You can find it on the Amazon link below or on the Migrastil website here.
 Other items that I always have ready are my eye mask for sleeping and my migraine cap.
 My eye mask for sleeping allows me to block out all light and that can make a big difference.
 Light can feel like daggers to the migraine sufferer.
 My migraine cap feels so soft and healing.